 Reflecting and Thinking

 The antidote is to see human beings and human efforts through God's eyes.
-The human leaders whom the Corinthians are following are not to be exalted -they are only servants working according to the tasks God gave them.
-The "success" does not come from human efforts; the results come from God.
-Further, this way of looking at things affirms that we are all coworkers together, called to cooperation and not to division.
+The human leaders whom the Corinthians are following are not to be exalted -- they are only servants working according to the tasks God gave them.
+"Success" does not come from human efforts; the results come from God.
+In addition, this way of looking at things affirms that we are all coworkers together, called to cooperation and not to division.

 Dear God, today we want to think correctly and honestly about how you use us in your work, and not to think of ourselves too highly.
 We do not want to be men-followers or men-pleasers.
 We want to develop lives of spiritual maturity and to fulfill the specific roles you have given us as a part of your grand scheme.
-Together we are your dwelling -your temple and the place your Spirit lives.
-Bind us together in that attitude and spirit; help us avoid selfishness and human-centeredness, we pray in Jesus' name, Amen.
+Together we are your dwelling -- your temple and a place where your Spirit lives.
+Bind us together with that attitude and spirit; help us avoid selfishness and human-centeredness, we pray in Jesus' name, Amen.